-Liverpool & Man City must pass Madrid mission to reaffirm English football’s dominance in Europe
+Champions League: Liverpool, Man City must pass Madrid test to reaffirm Premier League's dominance

 In a straight shootout between Europe’s big five leagues, Premier League clubs will see the Champions League last 16 as a big opportunity to assert the nation’s dominance in the competition, writes Michael Hincks.